Close Menu

 WHAT IS MEDICARE?

 Medicare is the United States health insurance program for people who are 65 years or older.
-However, if you receive Social Security Disability benefits, you are also eligible for Medicare benefits after a waiting period.
-In order to obtain Social Security Disability benefits, you must apply.
+However, if you receive Social Security Disability benefits, then you also get Medicare benefits after a waiting period.
+In order to obtain SSD benefits, you must apply.
 You can apply online at the Social Security website.
-It is easy to start your application for disability benefits.
+It is easy to start your application for SSD benefits.
+If you need help filing an application, then call us.

 medicare ribbon. medicare paper band banner sign